-ESL 012 is a grammar-based speaking class in an English-only Environment, for the low intermediate ESL student Students will further develop listening comprehension and will increase fluency, accuracy, and confidence in oral production.
-(Nontransferable, nondegree applicable)
+ESL 014 is a grammar based listening and speaking class in an English only environment for the high intermediate ESL student.
+Students will further develop listening comprehension and will demonstrate further accuracy, fluency, and confidence in oral production.

 Course Prerequisite(s) and/or Corequisite(s)